 Thoughts on developing one’s musicality and A letter by Albert Einstein to his son about music.

 When you love what you are doing in the moment, clock time often dissolves.
 Albert Einstein was able to distill so many areas of life to their essential core.
-In his eloquent letter to his son, he hit’s it right on the mark.
-I always loved that he had a great sense of humor and his humanity shined.
-His observation about playing what you love as opposed to what someone may want you to play is key to developing owns on individuality.
-I believe if one can couple working on what you love and if that love can find it’s way into all sorts of studies to develop your musicality, your abilities on your craft will increase exponentially.
-Whether a combination of technique building exercises, improvisational studies or learning all sorts of music in different genres etc. I’ll cover in more detail key areas to work on as the list is extensive and beyond the scope of this short blog.
+In an eloquent letter he penned to his son, he hit’s it right on the mark.
+I always loved that he had a great sense of humor and his humanity shined through, never pigeon holing him into some cold intellectual buried in academia.
+His observations about playing what you love as opposed to what someone may want you to play is key to developing owns individuality.
+Exploring ones instrument with the freedom of a child through many paths (technique building, phrase developing, improvisation, form study etc.) Whatever way suits the day to pursue musically, doing so with peace, love and pure wide eyed abandin will fastrack your development in all those areas of your playing.

-The many paths of working on one’s playing can be done in a creative way.
+Unlimited are the creative and challenging paths of working on one’s playing.
 Leaving behind the old model of playing scales or rudiments, incessantly non-stop.
 A dichotomy arises, because there is value in playing and holding steady a technical exercise.
 As a drummer, holding a groove is paramount and a student can gain much by playing a specific exercise along with a metronome.
-I am suggesting bringing an improvisational exploratory layer to any specific study, once one is capable of playing it well.
+In my practicing( It becomes less practicing and more playing) I like to bring an improvisational exploratory layer to any specific study, once one is capable of playing it well.
 Endless possibilities of morphing and developing arise.
 Spontaneous composition.
 But one has to find it for oneself.
 Even with the aid of a good teacher.
 That is the key to so much in life.
 The map points but the experience is the experience that can never be quite understood mentally.
-Many great songs the seeds of which emerged not my saying ” I am going to write a song or some other composition now” but by free association, by impromptu improvisation on some idea that lead to a musical gem worthy of further development.
+Many great songs the seeds of which emerged not by saying ” I am going to write a song now” but by free association, by impromptu improvisation on some idea, following a huntch, that may lead to a musical gem worthy of further development.

 My dear Albert,